EarlyAmericanSerializedNovels/earlyamericanserializednovels.github.io/_posts/1805-11-02-cruel-father.md

 anonymous author may also be due to the story enacting a common stereotype and trope which cuts across cultures and traditions—that of the cruel and tyrannical father.
-Many other serialized stories appear during the early American era named “The Cruel Father” which contain the same general motif, but are comprised of different characters and different plotlines.
+Many other serialized stories appear during the early American era named *The Cruel Father* which contain the same general motif, but are comprised of different characters and different plotlines.
 The cruel father also appears as a stock character in numerous other tales and stories of the same time period.
 While the